tebaldi/elixir-tutorial/README.md

 **Sample Key Store Memory Cache Umbrella Application**

-kv_server application is running under foo@NT-Tebaldi node and is responsable for server the socket connections and distrube the load using routing.
+kv_server application is running under foo@NT-Tebaldi node and is responsable for serve the socket connections and distribute the load using routing.

-kv application is running under foo@machine and bar@NT-Tebaldi nodes and is responsable for storing and manipulation the data.
+kv application is running under foo@NT-Tebaldi and bar@NT-Tebaldi nodes and is responsable for storing and manipulation the data.

 **Demo**